 At the backend, Siri is quite complex.
-But all thanks to SiriKit, all the developers have to do is put the functionality and Apple will take care of the rest.
+But all thanks to SiriKit, all the developers have to do is put in the functionality and Apple will take care of the rest.
 But there are some exceptions to SiriKit.
-Firstly, it’s benefits are available only to the people using iOS 10 or later versions.
+Firstly, its benefits are available only to people using iOS 10 or later versions.

 Secondly, SiriKit will not support all app domains.
 A domain is defined as a group of things known to Siri the app.
 In these domains are intents.
 Intents are the activities that Siri can carry out.

 Domains that SiriKit supports are as follows:

 - Ride booking

 - VoIP calling